Orientation and Cultural Preparation

 Pre-departure orientation (PDO) is a critical part of your Program.
 It is comprised of several activities.
 All PDO activities are mandatory and must be completed by the established deadlines.
 Failure to complete PDO requirements will result in dismissal from the program.
-If you are dismissed from the program, you will be held to the withdrawal penalties policy.
+If you are dismissed from the program, you will be held to the Withdrawal & Dismissal Penalty Policy.

 - Topics: Academic options, passports and visas, program types, applications, financial aid, & scholarships